lana-k/sqliteviz/Graph.md

        #f0f0f688
        f0f0f688
        ```

     2. RGB, RGBA:

        ```
+       // As a string:
-       rgb (255, 0, 0)
+       rgb(255, 0, 0)
        rgb 255 0 0
-       rgba (255, 0, 0, .5)
+       rgba(255, 0, 0, .5)

+       // As a nested structure:
        { "r": 255, "g": 0, "b": 0 }
        ```

     3. HSL, HSLA:

        ```
+       // As a string:
        hsl(0, 100%, 50%)
        hsla(0, 100%, 50%, .5)
        hsl(0, 100%, 50%)
        hsl 0 1.0 0.5

+       // As a nested structure:
        { "h": 0, "s": 1, "l": .5 }
        ```

     4. HSV, HSVA:

        ```
+       // As a string:
        hsv(0, 100%, 100%)
        hsva(0, 100%, 100%, .5)
-       hsv (0 100% 100%)
+       hsv(0 100% 100%)
        hsv 0 1 1

+       // As a nested structure:
        { "h": 0, "s": 100, "v": 100 }
        ```

     5. Named colors:

        Case insensitive names are accepted, using the list of [colors in the CSS
-       spec][3].
+       spec][2].

        ```
        RED
        blanchedalmond
        darkblue
        ```

   When `Map to` option is selected, the value by the selected field can be anything because it
   won't be used directly as a color.
 In this case each distinct value will be mapped to a certain
   color, so nodes with the same value will have the same color.
 Click on a color palette to open a
   palette selector.

   `Calculated` color mode allows to choose a method that will be used to determine a color.
   Currently, 3 methods are available: total node degree, degree by in-edges and degree by
   out-edges.
 You can also choose a color palette that will be used in a mapping of calculated
   values into an actual color.

 - Color As - defines how color mapping should work - continuously or categorically.

   Continuous mode is more suitable when the mapped values have a meaningful order.
 It looks more
   informative with sequential palettes.
 In that case the lowest value corresponds to the first
   color in the palette and the highest value - to the last color.
 The color of each intermediate
   value reflects the position of that value in the range.

   Categorical mode just uses the next color in the palette for each new distinct value.

 - Colorscale Direction - use the selected palette as is or reverse it.

 ### Edges